Nijmegen Helmet: Discovery

 The helmet was discovered in a gravel bed on the south bank of the Waal, under a railway bridge and below the Dutch city Nijmegen.
-Inside it were found two cheek guards, evidently from a separate helmet, and several melon-shaped blue glass beads.
+Inside it were two cheek guards, evidently from a separate helmet, and several melon-shaped blue glass beads.
 On 2 March 1915 James Curle, a Scottish archaeologist, read a paper on the helmet to the Society for the Promotion of Roman Studies, which published the paper in its journal later that year; the helmet was described as "recently discovered", and "a recent addition" to the collection of Roman antiquities of Gerard Marius Kam, also of Nijmegen.
 Kam displayed the helmet in the self-built Kam Museum (nl), opened in 1922, which he donated to the government; the museum closed in 1998 to merge with the Commanderie van St. Jan (nl) museum and form the Valkhof Museum, where the helmet is now displayed.

 In 2011, the helmet was displayed in England, at the Tullie House Museum and Art Gallery in Carlisle, Cumbria, marking the first time it had been exhibited in the United Kingdom and only the second time outside the Netherlands.
 The Tullie House Museum had the year before raised £1.97 million in an attempt to acquire the Crosby Garrett helmet at auction, but was outbid; the helmet was purchased by a private individual for £2,330,468.75.